flybywiresim/aircraft/fbw-common/src/wasm/extra-backend/README.md

     accordingly
   - Uses the MSFS SDK API call to execute calculator code directly for reading and setting the state of aircraft systems.

-- ExampleModule
-  - Is used to demonstrate various features of the framework and also to debug and test it.
-It is not meant to be used as a real module but rather as a playground to test and learn how to use the framework.

 ## Building
 Assuming you are able to build the aircraft as a whole this describes how to add